Formal Apology Letter

 The content or 'ingredients' for a formal apology remain the same as always, it's the format, language, and presentation of the letter that brings formality.

-The letter below includes a set of 'Notes', as well as some tips, to guide you through the process of writing a more formal letter.
+Below you'll find our template.
+It includes notes & tips to guide you through the process of writing a formal letter.

 The 1st paragraph should begin with your apology along with a detailed account of the situation.

 Please accept my sincere apology for ___________________on/at ________.